otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 ### Data Types

-**Data types** are the different kinds of values that can be stored and manipulated in a program. **JavaScript** has seven primitive data types:
+**Data types** are the different values that can be stored and manipulated in a program. **JavaScript** has seven primitive data types:

 - **Boolean**: `true` or `false`
 - **Number**: `1`, `2.5`, `-3`